alx741/spec.vim/README.md

 ### Per-language configuration

-You can configure the directories where your spec test files and normal source files are kept as well as the prefix and suffix the spec files should have so, for instance: a Ruby `src/module.rb` source file will have a corresponding `spec/module_spec.rb` spec file, but a Haskell `src/Module.hs` will have a `test/ModuleSpec.hs` spec file.
+You can configure the directories where your spec test files and normal source files are kept as well as the prefix and suffix the spec files should have, so for instance: a Ruby `src/module.rb` source file will have a corresponding `spec/module_spec.rb` spec file, but a Haskell `src/Module.hs` will have a `test/ModuleSpec.hs` spec file.

-To change the default settings of a **language** declare in your *.vimrc*:
+To change the default settings of a **language**, declare in your *.vimrc*:

 ```vim
 let g:spec_language = {